 For exclusive for Commercial/Industrial use

 All electrical equipment being sold must be electrically safe.
 This generally means you need to demonstrate your equipment meets the relevant Australian Standard.
-For information on electrical equipment that is not In-scope, see section ’Not ’ in the EESS website for more detail
+For information on electrical equipment that is not In-scope, see section ’’ in the EESS website for more detail

 An applicant guide has been developed to assist users with registering as a Responsible Supplier, and registering electrical equipment in the EESS Registration database.
 Once registered, an email will be sent to the nominated email address with details of the Registered Responsible Supplier (RRS) number and a temporary password.
 Visit EESS for information on how to register.

-- Certificate of : for In-Scope electrical equipment risk Level 3.
+- : for In-Scope electrical equipment risk Level 3.
 The Certificate of Conformity is also known as ‘Certificate of Approval’

-- Certificate of (voluntary): for In-Scope electrical equipment Level 1, Level 2 or for not In-Scope electrical equipment.
+- (voluntary): for In-Scope electrical equipment Level 1, Level 2 or for not In-Scope electrical equipment.

 The currency and accuracy of this document cannot be guaranteed once printed or saved to a storage device.
 If in doubt, please check the ESV website for the current version.